Indoor air quality (IAQ) is fundamental to our health

-Much attention has been paid to improving outdoor air quality, especially across the European Union in regard to high pollution risk places such as airports and their surrounding areas.
+Much attention has been paid to improving outdoor air quality, especially across the European Union in regard to high pollution risk places such as construction zones, airports, and their surrounding areas

 However, less attention is given to the impact that poor quality outdoor air can have on indoor air quality – it is a problem, but one that can be mitigated.